How to Use Periods in Windows 11 Date Formats

 Summary

 Customizing your Windows 11 date format lets you choose how dates appear, making your computer more personal.
-Whether you prefer using the easy Settings menu, the Control Panel, or advanced tools like PowerShell, you can easily switch from slashes to periods in your date display.
+Whether you prefer using the Settings menu, the Control Panel, or advanced tools like PowerShell, you can switch from slashes to periods in your date display.

 Why does my date format keep reverting to default?